-FOR VALUE RECEIVED,sells and transfers unto hereby assigns, conveys, (Please print or typewrite name and address of Assignee) (Please insert Social Security or other identifying number of Assignee) evidenced by this Certificate, subjective hereby irrevocably constitute and approximately constitute an representing limited partner interests ect to the Partnership Agreement, and does point as its substitution to transfer the same on the Date: NOTE The signature to any endorsement hereon must correspond with the name as written upon the face of this Certificate in every particular, without alteration, enlargement or change.
-SIGNATURE(S) MUST BE GUARANTEED BY A MEMBER FIRM OF THE NATIONAL ASSOCIATION OF SECURITIES DEALERS, INC. OR BY A COMMERCIAL BANK OR TRUST COMPANY (Signature) (Signature) SIGNATURE(S) GUARANTEED (Orginature) No transfer of the Common Units ev videnced hereby will be registered on the
+FOR VALUE RECEIVED,sells and transfers unto hereby assigns, conveys, (Please print or typewrite name and address of Assignee) (Please insert Social Security or other identifying number of Assignee) evidenced by this Certificate, subject hereby irrevocably constitute and app representing limited partner interests ct to the Partnership Agreement, and does point as its substitution to transfer the same on the Date: NOTE: The signature to any endorsement hereon must correspond with the name as written upon the face of this Certificate in every particular, without alteration, enlargement or change.
+SIGNATURE(S) MUST BE GUARANTEED BY A MEMBER FIRM OF THE NATIONAL ASSOCIATION OF SECURITIES DEALERS, (Signature) INC. OR BY A COMMERCIAL BANK OR TRUST COMPANY (Signature) SIGNATURE(S) GUARANTEED to be transferred is surrendered for Application for Transfer of Common Un either (a) on the form set forth belo the Partnership will furnish on reque Common Units shall have no duty to the Certificate evidencing the Common Units registration or transfer and an nits has been executed by a transferee ow or (b) on a separate application that est without charge.
+A transferor of the he transferee with respect to execution of r such transferee to obtain registration APPLICATION FOR TE RANSFER OF COMMON UNITS The undersigned ("ASSIGNEE") hereby Assignee of the Common Units evidence y applies for transfer to the name of the ed hereby. agrees to comply with and be bound by Limited Partnership of Ferrellgas Par amended, supplemented or restated to AGREEMENT"), (b) represents and warra power and authority and, if an indivi into the Partnership Agreement, (c) the date hereof (the "PARTNERSHIP ants that the Assignee has all right, idual, the capacity necessary to enter gives the powers of attorney provided for makes the waivers and gives the consents Capitalized terms not defined here: terms in the Partnership Agreement. in have the meanings assigned to such Data: